 If you or an immediate family member check or carry on luggage that is damaged or lost by the carrier, you’re covered up to $3,000 per passenger.

 Even more powerful is the ability to combine points across your household!
-This means if only one person per household holds a Chase Ink Business Preferred® Credit Card (or Chase Sapphire Preferred® Card or Chase Sapphire Reserve® Card, you can transfer all other Chase Ultimate Rewards® points to that card and use all the redemption benefits!
+This means you can transfer all other Chase Ultimate Rewards® points to or from card to someone else in your household and use all the redemption benefits!

 The first time you combine points across your household, you’ll need to call the number on the back of you card to link your accounts.
 The accounts essentially get another one way “link.”
 So in our case, I can transfer points from any one of my Chase Ultimate Rewards® earning cards to my husband’s Sapphire card (which is how we set up our link).